 Renting:

 Henderson is meaningfully cheaper than comparable Summerlin housing.
-The premium you don't pay in purchase price, you spend in commute time if your job is in the northwest valley.
-Do the actual commute both ways at rush hour before you buy.
+As of April 2026, the price gap between Henderson and Summerlin remains notable, but you trade savings on purchase price for commute time if your job is in the northwest valley.
+Do the actual commute both ways at rush hour before you commit to a neighborhood.

 The Verdict

-Henderson is right if safety is the priority, if your job is in Henderson or near the airport, and if you genuinely don't mind suburban living.
-It's a well-run city with good services.
-For value-to-location balance, Green Valley and Inspirada are the strongest choices.
-Cadence is for people who specifically want new construction and have priced themselves out of closer neighborhoods.
+Henderson makes sense if safety is the priority, your job is in Henderson or near the airport, and suburban living genuinely suits you.
+It is a well-run city with reliable services and consistently high livability scores.
+For value-to-location balance, Green Valley and Inspirada are the strongest picks.
+Cadence is best suited to buyers who specifically want new construction and have been priced out of neighborhoods closer to the core.

 FAQ